-Raytheon And United Technologies Merge To Create A New Aerospace Giant
+Raytheon, United Technologies Merger Will Create A New Aerospace Giant

 Hayes is set to become the leader of the new company: He'll take the titles of chairman and CEO two years after the merger is finalized.

-Under the deal, United Technologies' shareholders will own around 57 percent and Raytheon shareholders will own about 43 percent of the merged company.
-Both Raytheon's and United's board of directors have unanimously approved the merger, which is expected to close during the first half of 2020.
+Under the deal, United Technologies' shareholders will own about 57% and Raytheon shareholders will own about 43% of the merged company.
+Both Raytheon's and United Technologies' board of directors have unanimously approved the merger, which is expected to close during the first half of 2020.

 The headquarters of Raytheon Technologies will be in the Boston metro area, the companies say.
-Raytheon is currently based in Waltham, Mass., while United is based in Farmington, Conn.
+Raytheon is currently based in Waltham, Mass., while United Technologies is based in Farmington, Conn.

 The deal brings together two companies that have been integral to the U.S. technological explosion in the past nearly 100 years.
-United's list of accomplishments range from transmitting the first photo via satellite to receiving the first GPS signal.
+United Technologies' list of accomplishments range from transmitting the first photo via satellite to receiving the first GPS signal.
 Raytheon's engineers invented both the microwave oven and the Patriot missile.
 In 1997, Raytheon acquired trailblazing Hughes Aircraft, which was founded by late billionaire Howard Hughes.

 "Raytheon Technologies will continue a legacy of innovation with an expanded aerospace and defense portfolio supported by the world's most dedicated workforce," said Tom Kennedy, Raytheon's current chairman and CEO.
 He'll be the new company's executive chairman.